Bake or Break

 To make the brownies:

-2. Preheat oven to 350°F. Line a 13"× 9"x 2" baking pan with aluminum foil and lightly coat with a non-stick cooking spray.
+2. Preheat oven to 350°F. Line a 13" × 9" x 2" baking pan with parchment paper or aluminum foil and lightly coat with a non-stick cooking spray.

 3. Beat the sugar and eggs together in a medium bowl with an electric mixer until lightened and fluffy (approximately 4 minutes).